ShanakaYasendra/My-Web/README.md

 WorkHistory.html

-this page display the my work history.
+this page displays my work history.
 Each company logo linked to the company website.
-used bootstrap lay out with rows and colmn. used bootstrap collapse component to display more details. it used PageStyle.css and variables.sccs to style the page. also use following page level CSS selecter and properties to style page level components.
+used bootstrap lay out with rows and column. used bootstrap collapse component to display more details. it used PageStyle.css and variables.sccs to style the page. also use following page level CSS selector and properties to style page level components.

 Contact.html

-this page is display my email to contact me. when user click on the email it will open email clint to send compose the email to contact me.
+this page is displaying my email to contact me. when user click on the email it will open email client to send compose the email to contact me.

 PageStyle.css

-comon page style are list here.
+common page style is list here.

 I have use
 #id